enso-org/enso-archive/docs/runtime/function-call-flow.md

-the third is applied positionally") and the definition-site schema ("the function has 3 parameters, named [baz, foo, bar]"), a mapping ("move the first argument to the second position, the second becomes third and the third becomes the first") is computed, that is then memoized and used to efficiently reorder arguments on each execution, without the need to employ any more involved data structures.
+the third is applied positionally") and the definition-site schema ("the function has 3 parameters, named [baz, foo, bar]"), a mapping ("move the first argument to the second position, the second becomes third and the third becomes the first") is computed.

+This mapping is then memoized and used to efficiently reorder arguments on each execution, without the need to employ any more involved data structures.
 A standard Truffle Polymorphic Inline Cache is used to store these mappings, therefore it may be subject to the standard problems – storing rarely accessed paths in the cache, as well as cache misses for highly polymorphic call sites.

 This logic is encapsulated in the `ArgumentSorterNode`.

-## Definition-Site Arguments Laziness
+## Definition-Site Argument Suspension

-Enso allows functions to define certain arguments as lazy, so that when these are passed to a function, the corresponding expressions are not evaluated at call site, but rather passed to the function as closures and evaluated at the function's discretion.
+Enso allows functions to define certain arguments as `Suspended`, so that when these are passed to a function, the corresponding expressions are not evaluated at the call side, but are instead passed to the function as closures for evaluation at the function's discretion.

 Therefore, all application arguments are actually treated as thunks and only evaluated at call-site when the function signature defines them as eager.